marcoeg/etrap/onboarding.md

 ```

-## Use the onboarding script
+## Using the onboarding script

 A script that executes all the steps needed for onboarding is in `onboarding_organization.sh`.

+>The [ETRAP NEAR smart contract repo](https://github.com/marcoeg/etrap-notary) needs to be cloned and accessible by the script.

+- Edit `MASTER_ACCOUNT` and `CONTRACT_DIR` before using the script.
+- Parameters are the Organization Name and ID.

 Example:
 ```
 $ ./onboard_organization.sh "Lunaris" "lunaris"

 🚀 Starting onboarding for: Lunaris (lunaris.testnet)
 🔧 Creating NEAR account lunaris.testnet...
 🔍 Waiting for account creation tx 2oBsmucrYvELpB6Y23WupLCYukZ94EFce4f9yBgGAf8V to complete...